Wilm0rien/EveOnlineMiningYield/README.md

 ## Ice Mining Drone Yields

-Max value of a harvester mining drone
+The cycle time of a drone ice harvester is listed in the info windows of each harvester drone.

 ![ice-in-game-mining-yield](HarvesterDroneMaxBoost.jpg)